 The recovery-oriented online community is a non-judgemental, welcoming, and safe place to connect with others with similar life experiences.
 It is a place to connect with peers, be inspired and liberated by others, and share your journey, strategies and advice.

-It is a place for both those maintaining change, and concerned friends and family.
+It is a place for those contemplating change, maintaining change, and concerned friends and family.

 Our community’s shared philosophy: